Empirical Bayesian Multi-Bandit Learning

 In Figure \ref{fig: data-balanced}, we present the cumulative regret and the instance-specific cumulative regret for the first bandit as an example in the data-balanced setting, respectively.
 Similarly, in Figure \ref{fig: data-poor}, we show the corresponding results for the data-poor setting, where the first bandit receives fewer samples.
 The plots in Figure \ref{fig: synthetic regret curve plot} demonstrate that our algorithms, \textbf{ebmTS} and \textbf{ebmUCB}, consistently achieve significantly lower cumulative regret compared to the baseline methods.
 By effectively leveraging shared information across bandit instances, our algorithms exhibit faster convergence and reduced regret over time in the both settings.
 In contrast, \textbf{LinTS}, \textbf{LinUCB}, and \textbf{OLSBandit} do not share information across bandit instances, resulting in higher cumulative regret that continues to grow over time due to less efficient exploration and exploitation.
 Although \textbf{RMBandit} incorporates information sharing, its performance remains suboptimal.
 It initially emphasizes exploration, leading to a substantial accumulation of regret in the early stages.

-In Figure \ref{fig: synthetic regret, sparse heterogeneity}, we present the cumulative regret under the sparse heterogeneity assumption, similar to the setting in \cite{xu2021learning}.
-Our algorithms, \textbf{ebmTS} and \textbf{ebmUCB} still demonstrate superior performance compared to \textbf{RMBandit}, even under conditions that violates our hierarchical structure model.
-This demonstrates the ability of our methods to more effectively leverage shared information for joint learning and to capture contextual signals, even in the presence of model misspecification.
+Our model framework is built on Gaussian assumptions regarding the coefficients across arms.
+We now investigate whether these Gaussian assumptions restrict its applicability in broader settings.
+Specifically, we consider a sparse heterogeneity assumption, similar to the setup in \cite{xu2025multitask}, under which our hierarchical structure model is misspecified.
+Figure~\ref{fig: synthetic regret, sparse heterogeneity} reports the cumulative regret results.
+The findings show that our algorithms, ebmTS and ebmUCB, continue to outperform RMBandit even under the sparse heterogeneity assumption.
+This demonstrates that our methods can effectively exploit shared information for joint learning and capture contextual signals, despite model misspecification.
+Overall, these results highlight the robustness and broad applicability of our approach.

-We test different parameter settings in Figure \ref{fig: synthetic regret bar plot, vary K N d}.
+We also evaluate the performance of the algorithms under various parameter settings, including different context distributions, numbers of bandit instances ($N$), numbers of arms ($K$), and dimensions of the context vectors ($d$).
+The corresponding results are presented in Figure~\ref{fig: synthetic regret bar plot, vary K N d}.